-The RED programme video series is designed to provide the workforce with awareness on a range of safety issues, and to ultimately reduce operational risk.
-Each programme conveys safety messages about railway operations with an emphasis on the key learning points.
-The videos are used in safety briefings and training sessions across the industry.
+The RED video series is designed to provide the workforce with awareness on a range of safety issues, and to ultimately reduce operational risk.
+Each RED programme conveys safety messages about railway operations with an emphasis on the key learning points.
+The RED videos are used in safety briefings and training sessions across the industry.

 A full list of the topics covered below.